 Tyrrell Muhammad works on all aspects of the organization’s prison monitoring.
-He is also a founding member of the New York chapter of the Campaign for Alternatives To Isolated Confinement or CAIC, a national effort to reduce the excessive use of isolated confinement in prisons, jails and detention centers.
+He is also a founding member of the New York chapter of the Campaign for Alternatives to Isolated Confinement (CAIC), a national effort to reduce the excessive use of isolated confinement in prisons, jails and detention centers.
 Muhammad is also a founding member of Release Aging People from Prison or RAPP.

-Muhammad’s experience and expertise is featured in The Marshall Project’s Emmy-nominated documentary WITNESS and Bill Moyers’ RIKERS, AN AMERICAN JAIL.
+Muhammad’s experience and expertise is featured in The Marshall Project’s Emmy-nominated documentary We are Witnesses and Bill Moyers’ RIKERS: AN AMERICAN JAIL.
 In addition to his work at CANY, Muhammad serves as Chief Consultant for Force One International Security, and he actively mentors formerly incarcerated men and women in his community with the community reintegration process.

 Helena Wippick - Research Associate